Vaxia/vaxia/README.txt

 RPG Chat - Contained within the Vaxia module, adds JS behaviors to Drupal comments to create a chat-room interface.
 (Optional)

-Vaxia Conversion - Creates XML files out of the old Vaxia file system, and handles the import of that information into Drupal, including image files.

 INSTALLATION
 ------------
-1) Place vaxia and vaxia_convert folders in YOUR_SITE/sites/all/modules.
+1) Place vaxia folders in YOUR_SITE/sites/all/modules.
 1) Place vaxia_theme folders in YOUR_SITE/sites/all/themes.
 2) Go to YOUR_SITE/admin/modules and enable the Vaxia module.
 3) Approve enabling all pre-requisites.
 There are a lot of these so depending